Sharm El Sheikh: Economy and tourism

+Flight incidents

-On August 23, 2015, Thomson Airways Flight 476, approaching Sharm El Sheikh at the end of a flight from London Stansted Airport with 189 passengers aboard, took evasive action to avoid a missile traveling toward it; the missile missed the airliner by about 1,000 ft, and the plane landed safely.
-An investigation concluded that the missile was an Egyptian armed forces missile that had strayed from a military exercise.
+On 23 August 2015, Thomson Airways Flight 476, approaching Sharm El Sheikh at the end of a flight from London Stansted Airport with 189 passengers aboard, took evasive action to avoid a missile traveling toward it. the missile missed the airliner by about 1,000 ft, and the plane landed safely.
+A UK investigation concluded that the missile was an Egyptian armed forces missile that had strayed from a military exercise, although the Egyptian government said the flight was never at risk.

-Flight Metrojet Flight 9268 was destroyed by a bomb above the northern Sinai following its departure from Sharm El Sheikh International Airport, killing all 224 people on board, on October 31, 2015, while flying from Sharm El Sheikh to Saint Petersburg.
-Islamic State of Iraq and the Levant (ISIL) claimed responsibility for this incident.
-This caused the repatriation of British and Russian tourists from November 5, 2015.
+On 31 October 2015, while flying from Sharm El Sheikh to Saint Petersburg, Metrojet Flight 9268 was destroyed by a bomb above the northern Sinai following its departure from Sharm El Sheikh International Airport, killing all 224 people on board, Islamic State of Iraq and the Levant (ISIL) claimed responsibility for this incident.
+This caused the repatriation of British and Russian tourists from 5 November 2015.
 Following these events, many countries ordered all flights to Sharm El Sheikh be suspended.
-These suspensions were gradually lifted as the security situation improved, with the UK government ending its ban on direct flights on October 22, 2019.
-The process of lifting flight suspensions was completed on August 9, 2021, when the first direct flight from Russia since November 2015 (operated by Rossiya Airlines) landed at Sharm El Sheikh International Airport.
+These suspensions were gradually lifted as the security situation improved, with the UK government ending its ban on direct flights on 22 October 2019.
+The process of lifting flight suspensions was completed on 9 August 2021, when the first direct flight from Russia since November 2015 (operated by Rossiya Airlines) landed at Sharm El Sheikh International Airport.

 Transport

 Lampposts on El Salaam Street use solar power.
 Taxis and buses are numbered for safety.

 Sharm's marina has been redeveloped for private yachts and sailing boats, with a passenger terminal for cruise ships.

 The city is served by Sharm El Sheikh International Airport, the third largest airport in Egypt.

 Sharm has frequent coach services to Cairo leaving from the Delta Sharm bus station.

-Scuba diving and water sports
+Water sports

 Sharm El Sheikh has become a popular location for scuba diving as a result of its underwater scenery and warm waters.
-Other beach activities include snorkeling, windsurfing, kite-surfing, para-sailing, boating, and canoeing.
+Other beach activities include snorkelling, windsurfing, kite-surfing, para-sailing, boating, and canoeing and stand up paddleboarding.

 Ras Muhammad National Park is located at the southernmost tip of the Sinai Peninsula where the waters of the Red Sea and Gulf of Suez meet, producing strong currents and providing a habitat for diverse marine life.
 Two reefs popular with divers are Shark Reef, a vertical wall descending to over 800 m, and Yolanda Reef, the site of the wreck of the Yolanda.

 The Straits of Tiran are located at the mouth of the Gulf of Aqaba and in a major shipping lane.
 There are four reefs there, each named after one of the British cartographers who first mapped them: Gordan, Thomas, Woodhouse and Jackson.
 In summer months, hammerhead sharks swim in schools near the reefs.

 The Sharm El Sheikh Hyperbaric Medical Center was founded in 1993 by the Egyptian Ministry of Tourism with a grant from USAID, to assist with diving-related medical conditions.